 What is an unmarked crossroads?
 Essentially, there are no road markings or signs to inform motorists that they must give way or to warn of the crossroad junction ahead.
 Typically found in quiet residential urban areas or on very rural roads.
 Although unmarked crossroads appear quiet and stress-free, the often offer motorists some of the most hazardous conditions.

-Who has priority at an unmarked crossroads?
-No one has priority at an unmarked crossroads.
+Who has priority at an unmarked crossroads and on traffic light not working ?
+No one has priority at an unmarked crossroads and traffic light not working.
 As can be seen in the diagram of the unmarked crossroads, the red car is attempting to make a right turn from the junction but their vision is obscured by parked cars that the orange car is overtaking.
 Due to the lack of warning signs for the impending crossroads, no road markings to provide drivers with a clue that they must give way, unmarked crossroads can be difficult to locate.
-In an unfamiliar area, it can be easy to simply drive through an unmarked crossroads without realising it was even there until too late.
+In an unfamiliar area, it can be easy to simply drive through an unmarked crossroads without realizing it was even there until too late.
 Keep an eye out for gaps in buildings, hedges, fences or parked cars to provide you with advanced warning of an unmarked crossroads.Unmarked crossroads can often be ‘closed’ or ‘blind junctions’ making them difficult to locate and see around.
 See road junctions for further information on closed junctions.
 If pulling out of a closed unmarked crossroads, a good level of clutch control and continuous quick observations may be required.